jbonch/fix-opera-arch-linux-ffmpeg-widevine/README.md

-# Fix Opera Linux ffmpeg & WidevineCdm
+# Fix Opera ArchLinux ffmpeg & WidevineCdm

 * Fix Opera html5 media content
 * It script must be execute all times opera will fails on showing html5 media content.